Missouri's Poet Laureate: William Trowbridge

 Trowbridge obtained his bachelor's degree in philosophy and his master's degree in English from the University of Missouri.
 He earned his doctorate in English from Vanderbilt University.
 Trowbridge was on the faculty of Northwest Missouri State University from 1971 to 1998.

-William Trowbridge succeeds David Clewell of Webster Groves, a professor of English at Webster University in St. Louis.
+William Trowbridge succeeded David Clewell of Webster Groves, a professor of English at Webster University in St. Louis.
 Walter Bargen of Ashland was Missouri's first poet laureate after Governor Matt Blunt created the program by executive order in 2007.
+Governor Jay Nixon appointed Trowbridge as the state's third poet laureate in 2012.

 The biography on the poet’s website